The Living Barracks: FAQs

 Phase 1 of the project (The cultural elements) is estimated to cost in the region of £12 million.
 The partnership board successfully bid to the Cultural Development Fund (CDF) and a grant of £4.2m was announced in March in 2022.
 The award has been made to English Heritage on behalf of the Berwick Barracks Partnership.

-• NCC: will fund The Maltings move into the Mob Store, the creation of the temporary cinema and the refurbishment of the Gymnasium Gallery.
+• NCC: has funded The Maltings move into the Mob Store, and the creation of the temporary cinema, in October 2024.

 • NLHF Development Grant: application successful: £476K awarded.
-This will fund interpretation planning and design, collection cataloguing and a small public engagement programme that will be led by The Maltings to align with CDF.
+This has funded interpretation planning and design, collection cataloguing and a small public engagement programme that will be led by The Maltings to align with CDF.

 Future Housing